multipathmaster/nomadsm/README.md

 <br>
 <img src=https://raw.githubusercontent.com/multipathmaster/nomadsm/master/img/SLACK_ALERT.png><br>
 #QUICK OVERVIEW:<br>
+this deployment assumes you have hashi-ui or some other fork/clone running.<br>
 docker-entrypoint.sh is the entrypoint.
 It calls upon dead_man_switch.sh.<br>
 dead_man_switch.sh starts the nmd_evnt_mntr.sh instances, as well a providing other options.<br>
 nmd_evnt_mntr.sh is a collection of event monitors that call upon slack_alert.sh once a condition is met.<br>